 Victor Cohn Prize for Excellence in Medical Science Reporting

 CASW established the Victor Cohn Prize for Excellence in Medical Science Reporting in 2000.
-The prize, which is given annually, seeks to honor a writer for a body of work published or broadcast within the last five years which, for reasons of uncommon clarity, accuracy, breadth of coverage, enterprise, originality, insight and narrative power, has made a profound and lasting contribution to public awareness and understanding of critical advances in medical science and their impact on human health and well-being.
-Beginning in 2013, the competition includes work appearing in digital media.
+Given annually, the prize seeks to honor a writer for a body of work published or broadcast within the last five years which, for reasons of uncommon clarity, accuracy, breadth of coverage, enterprise, originality, insight and narrative power, has made a profound and lasting contribution to public awareness and understanding of critical advances in medical science and their impact on human health and well-being.

 - 2012 - Jon Cohen, Science